chairmanlee8/mailstat/README.md

 Command-line tool for analyzing an email inbox and producing various statistics.

+## Issues

+- DateTime parsing is wrong, value from Gmail is actually Utc not Local

 ## Gmail

 Must create a dedicated app password for use with less-secure apps on Gmail.
 Prefer the use of a shell tool to manage